AntczakEI/app-ads/_posts/2026-03-14-rest-day-vs-active-recovery.md

 That alone will get most people 90% of the way there.

-## What a good rest day can include

-A proper rest day can still look healthy and useful.

-For example:

-- normal walking
-- good meals
-- enough fluids
-- more sleep
-- an early night
-- easy mobility if it feels good
-- less screen time late at night
-- no hard training

-A lot of recovery is boring.
-That is normal.

-It still works.

-For sleep specifically, read [Sleep After Training: How to Recover Faster and Perform Better](/recovery/sleep-after-training-how-to-recover-faster-and-perform-better/).

-## What a good active recovery day can include

-A simple active recovery day could be:

-- 20 to 40 minutes walking
-- 10 minutes light mobility
-- extra fluids
-- normal meals
-- no hard training later because you feel good now

-That last point matters.
-Do not ruin a good recovery day by turning it into a double day.

 ## What about sauna, stretching, and other recovery extras?

 These can help, but they are not magic.